dma-graveyard/AisLib/README.md

 * Sending AIS messages #6, #8, #12 and #14
 * Handling application specific messages

-The library contains test code and example applications.
+The library contains test code and utility applications demonstrating the use.

 The project is separated into three parts: